 - Ensure there are opportunities for members of staff delivering interventions to share their feedback

 When developing these tips, Lorraine referred to material from the 'leading on intervention' part of the National Strategies website.
-This has now been archived, and you can access the original material at the following link.
+This has now been archived, but it should still be useful.

-We understand that the responsibilities of a SEN co-ordinator (SENCO) are many and varied.
+We understand that the responsibilities of a SENCO are many and varied.

 In our SENCO zone we have pulled together useful information and resources from across The Key's website, including tools for:

 Examples from local authorities

 Wigan Council has created a costed template provision map for its schools to record details of interventions given to an individual pupil on a spreadsheet.

 - The time spent on the intervention

 - The staff running the intervention, and this cost per child